Could CBD help you lose weight? Maybe…but don’t get too excited.

-The compound’s anti-inflammatory effects, for example, go hand in hand with an active lifestyle.
+The compound’s potential anti-inflammatory effects, for example, go hand in hand with an active lifestyle.
 And physical activity, in turn, is a form of stress that prompts the body to regenerate and become stronger.

 Just think: if a person can stay active throughout their twilight years, they’ll probably stay healthy, too.
 An object in motion stays in motion, right?

-CBD, ENERGY AND RECOVERY
+CBD, ENERGY, AND RECOVERY

 Where’s this energy coming from?
 It can probably be traced back to fat burning.
-CBD promotes this fuel source over burning other macronutrients like carbohydrates, and for good reason: fatty acids are one of the most stable types of fuel.
-Their slow and steady burn is good for everyone from elite athletes to busy-executive types.
+CBD promotes this fuel source over burning other macronutrients like carbohydrates, and for a good reason: fatty acids are one of the most stable types of fuel.
+The slow and steady burn is good for everyone from elite athletes to busy-executive types.

 Even the metabolic byproducts (i.e, free radicals) of fat metabolism are cleaner than that of carbs.
-You might even say that healthy fats, like cannabinoids, are dietary antioxidants.
+You might even say that healthy fats, like fat-soluble cannabinoids, are dietary antioxidants.
 Coupled with CBD, fat metabolism could make exercise less degenerating — and make regenerating post-workout easier than ever.

 It almost seems like our endocannabinoid systems want us to stay active and in motion.
-The system produces endocannabinoids in response to activity, after all, and these ECB’s make us feel good.
+The system produces endocannabinoids in response to activity, after all, and these eCB’s make us feel good.